rjanapa/rjanapa/Facebook Messenger.md

 Besides chat messages, we also need to store users’ information, messages’ metadata (ID, Timestamp, etc.).
 Not to mention, the above calculation doesn’t take data compression and replication into consideration.

+Bandwidth Estimation:

-<b>Bandwidth Estimation:</b> If our service is getting 2TB of data every day, this will give us 25MB of incoming data for each second.
+If our service is getting 2TB of data every day, this will give us 25MB of incoming data for each second.

 2 TB / 86400 sec ~= 25 MB/s<br>